GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 The **-U** option draws *UNIX* System time stamp.
-Optionally, append an arbitrary text string (surrounded by double quotes), or the code **c**, which will plot the current command string (Figure ).
+Optionally, append an arbitrary text string (surrounded by double quotes), or the code **c**, which will plot the current command string (Figure :ref:`missing`).

 .. figure:: /_images/GMT_-U.*
    :width: 500 px